 - 14.1 Safety procedures as detailed in General Rules 6, 8 & 9 must be adopted.
 The rostrum and steps must be of sound construction.
 The design of steps should conform to recognised dimensions.
-Guard rails of suitable strength and position must be in place. - 14.2 Tracks will be laid out so that there are no hidden areas when viewed from the driver's rostrum area. - 14.3 Track markings must be placed to define the track lay-out and to minimise any corner cutting.
+Guard rails of suitable strength and position must be in place. - 14.2 Tracks will be laid out so that there are no hidden areas when viewed from the driver's rostrum area.

-- 14.4 Tyres will not be used to define the track at BRCA National and Regional Sanctioned events. - 14.5 At all National format events outdoors, tracks will be a minimum of 3 metres wide and minimum 130 metres in length. - 14.6 At Sanctioned events (other than Nationals), it is recommended that tracks are a minimum of 3 metres wide, but must be a minimum of 2.4 metres wide. - 14.7 The straight for starting finals, will be a minimum of 20 metres long, with no obstructions, including any form of jump, sudden rise or fall. - 14.8 Start and finish lines must be marked.
+- 14.3 Track markings must be placed to define the track lay-out and to minimise any corner cutting. - 14.4 Tyres will not be used to define the track at BRCA National and Regional Sanctioned events. - 14.5 At all National format events outdoors, tracks will be a minimum of 3 metres wide and minimum 130 metres in length. - 14.6 At Sanctioned events (other than Nationals), it is recommended that tracks are a minimum of 3 metres wide, but must be a minimum of 2.4 metres wide. - 14.7 The straight for starting finals, will be a minimum of 20 metres long, with no obstructions, including any form of jump, sudden rise or fall. - 14.8 Start and finish lines must be marked.
 A 'penalty line' must be marked 2 metres in front of and parallel with the qualifying start line. - 14.9 All tracks will have a designated 'pull-off' area for cars that have completed a race. - 14.1 At all National events, there will be a designated 'stop go' penalty area. - 14.11 All finals will have staggered grid starts at 2 metre intervals and two rows of cars.
 The top qualifier will choose which side of the grid they wish to start from.
 This choice will be used for all subsequent finals of that class. - 14.12 The track will be closed to any kind of use, whether for race events or practice, by anyone, including the club's own members, for the whole of the seven day period immediately prior to the commencement of a National event, including all of the previous week-end.
 Any competitor proved to have contravened this ruling will be excluded from the designated National event or if proof is registered after the National event then all points from that event will be deleted.
-For Regional sanctioned events, the closure period (for any use) will be the whole of the five day period immediately prior to the Regional event.
-Regions can decide if this rule is adopted.
+For Regional sanctioned events the track must have at least 50 percent of changes to the layout for the regional event